sarah-walker-pcem/pcem/readme.txt

 The PC1512's perculiar quadrature mouse.
 You need Amstrad's actual driver for this one.

 PS/2 mouse
-A PS/2 mouse is emulated on the MegaPC, 386SX/25N and Premiere/PCI models.
+A standard 2 button PS/2 mouse.
 As with serial, compatible drivers are common.

+Microsoft PS/2 Intellimouse
+A PS/2 mouse with mouse wheel.

 ATAPI CD-ROM
 Works with OAKCDROM.SYS, VDD-IDE.SYS, and the internal drivers of every OS I've tried.